webcomics/pywine/README.md

 one of the tags described [below](#older-python-versions).

 This dockerfile does some umask trickery to create a wineprefix usable by any user.
-This makes is convinient to use from a Jenkins build, since those often use a non-root user inside the container.
+This makes it convinient to use from a Jenkins build, since those often use a non-root user inside the container.
 Unfortunatly, wine doesn't like to use a wineprefix not owned by the current user.
 If you want to use the "global" wineprefix from another user, you can source the `/opt/mkuserwineprefix` script